2025lecyashwanthgmc-ai/Experiment-2/README.md

 • Parasitic capacitances
 • Mobility degradation
 • Body effect
-• Exact gm and ro values from operating point
+• Exact gm and ro values obtained from the operating point

+These effects slightly modify the small-signal parameters of the transistor and therefore influence the overall gain of the amplifier.

-Hence, a small variation (≈ 0.5–1 dB) is expected.
+Hence, a small variation (≈ 0.5–1 dB) between theoretical and simulated results is expected.

 ----------